-The principal or designee may impose a long-term suspension of more than 10 days.
-Such a suspension may be imposed only after the student has been found to be in violation of the Student Code of Conduct and found guilty at a formal suspension hearing.
-Upon determining that a student's action warrants a possible long-term suspension, the principal or designee will verbally inform the student that he or she is being suspended and is being considered for a long-term suspension and state the reasons for such actions.
-The principal or designee shall immediately notify the student's parent(s) or guardian(s) in writing.
+The Principal may impose a long-term suspension of more than 10 days.
+Such a suspension may be imposed only after the student has been found to have committed a severe violation of the Student Discipline Policy at a formal suspension hearing.
+Upon determining that a student's action warrants a possible long-term suspension, the Principal will verbally inform the student that he or she is being suspended and is being considered for a long-term suspension and state the reasons for such actions.
+The Principal shall immediately notify the student's parent(s) or guardian(s) in writing.
 Written notice shall be provided by personal delivery, express mail delivery, or equivalent means reasonably calculated to assure receipt of such notice within 24 hours of suspension at the last known address.
 Where possible, notification also shall be provided by telephone if the school has been provided with a contact telephone number for the parent(s) or guardian(s).
-Such notice shall provide a description of the incident, or incidents, which resulted in a long-term suspension.
+Such notice shall provide a description of the incident, or incidents, which resulted in a long-term suspension and shall offer the opportunity for an immediate informal conference with the Principal.
 At the formal hearing, the student and/or parent(s) or guardian(s) shall have the right to present evidence and ask questions.
-The principal, in consultation with the Head of School, is responsible for making the final decision with regard to long-term suspensions.
+The Principal, in consultation with the Head of School, is responsible for making the final decision with regard to long-term suspensions.